 I first made this scallops with foie gras recipe for our family Christmas meal this year and after posting pictures on our Facebook page, we had several requests for the recipe.

-Oh well, you can still serve the scallops and foie-gras sauce with any food (seafood, meat, poultry, or just over pasta or rice…) you’d like.
-Still super simple to do, a surprising combo yet a very tasty one.
+This sauce really made the dish!
+You can serve the scallops and foie-gras sauce with any food (seafood, meat, poultry, or just over pasta or rice…) you’d like: still super simple to do, a surprising combo yet a very tasty one.